vPotusFlotus/tanzu-kubernetes-grid-demos/Example-Applications/kubernetes-example-multiple-networks-spaceinvaders/README.md

 ## Remarks
 For the sake of this Demo I have added everything in separate YAML files so it's easier to track in the steps explained below.
-These 'Steb by Step' YAML files can be found in this Repo under [yaml/Step by Step](/yaml/Step%20by%20Step).
+These 'Step by Step' YAML files can be found in this Repo under [yaml/Step by Step](/yaml/step-by-step).

 However everything can definitely be combined in 1 YAML file using '---' as separator.
-If you would like to use this 'All in One' file, be sure to check it out under [yaml/All in One](yaml/All%20in%20One).
+If you would like to use this 'All in One' file, be sure to check it out under [yaml/All in One](yaml/all-in-one).

 ## What do we need?
 1. A working TKGs Workload / Guest Cluster